-It is estimated that there are currently an estimated 1 billion co-operative members in the world and approximately 100 million individuals.
-The largest amount of revenue generated by co-operatives in the world is related to agriculture (28.85%), although there are many other types including banking/credit unions (26.27%), consumer retail (21.66%) and insurance (17.123%).
+It is estimated that there are currently 1 billion cooperative members in the world.
+The largest amount of revenue generated by cooperatives in the world is related to agriculture (28.85%), although there are many other types including banking/credit unions (26.27%), consumer retail (21.66%) and insurance (17.123%).

-Within these various sectors, the size and composition of the co-operative vary greatly.
-Regardless of this fact, members are able to enjoy many benefits associated with their membership, including (but not necessarily limited to):
+Within these various sectors, the size and composition of cooperatives vary greatly.
+Despite a great deal of diversity, members are able to enjoy many benefits associated with their membership, including (but not necessarily limited to):

 - Increased negotiation power

 - Support for social causes (e.g., a green power cooperative)

 - Economies of scale (decreased prices as a result of more production)

 - Better market conditions

 - Patronage refunds